Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Launch the EC2 instances with an IAM role attached Include a user data script that uses the AWS CLl to create and attach security groups that only allow an allow listed source IP address range inbound.
 Use Amazon Inspector to scan the instances for known software vulnerabilities, and AWS Trusted Advisor to check instances for CIS Benchmarks compliance
 - [x] Launch the EC2 instances with an IAM role attached Include a user data script that creates a cron job to periodically retrieve the list of bad IP addresses from Amazon S3, and configures iptabies on the instances blocking the list of bad IP addresses Use Amazon inspector to scan the instances for known software vulnerabilities and CIS Benchmarks compliance.

 ### A Security Engineer noticed an anomaly within a company EC2 instance as shown in the image The Engineer must now investigate.
 What is causing the anomaly.
-What are the MOST effective steps to take lo ensure that the instance is not further manipulated while allowing the Engineer to understand what happened?
+What are the MOST effective steps to take to ensure that the instance is not further manipulated while allowing the Engineer to understand what happened?

 ![Question 137](images/question137.png)